hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 Postfix configuration
 =====================

-If asked, choose *\"No Configuration\"* here (or maybe you want to select something else.
-It\'s up to you.)
+If asked, choose *"No Configuration"* here (or maybe you want to select something else.
+It's up to you.)

 Install the GRUB boot loader to the master boot record
 ======================================================

-Choose \'Yes\'.
-It will fail, but don\'t worry.
-Then at the main menu, choose \'Continue without a bootloader\'.
-You could also choose \'No\'.
+Choose 'Yes'.
+It will fail, but don't worry.
+Then at the main menu, choose 'Continue without a bootloader'.
+You could also choose 'No'.
 Choice is irrelevant here.

 *You do not need to install GRUB at all, since in libreboot you are